 Here are a few examples to get you started:

 If you’re looking to run a service that is not externally accessible and does not listen on any port, such as a worker that processes messages from a queue, you should use a background worker instead of a private service.
 While private services also run as processes that are inaccessible to the public, they are expected to listen on at least one port.
 If the process fails to bind to the port in time, the deploy will fail.
 Background workers, on the other hand, do not have open ports, and are fantastic for delegating long-running or resource-intensive tasks.
-If your process requires being accessible on open ports, such as Redis, MySQL, or Elasticsearch, a private service is the way to go.
+If your process requires being accessible on open ports, such as MySQL or Elasticsearch, a private service is the way to go.
 If it doesn’t listen on ports, then a background worker is the right choice.

 Private services are the same as public web services, but they don’t have a publicly accessible HTTPS URL.